 (3) The Minister may at any time appoint a person having the necessary qualifications to act, and who shall act, as investigator during the absence of the investigator appointed under subsection (1), or during any vacancy in that office.

-[Section 340J inserted by No. 23 of 1960 s.
+[Section 340J inserted: No. 23 of 1960 s.
 4.]

 340K.
 Functions of Committee